-SMALL BUSINESS PERSONS AND EGALITARIANISM
+Small Business Persons and Egalitarianism

 From this report, based on the U.S. Census Bureau, on employment size of ALL firms, we see that out of a total of just shy of 8 million United States businesses, about 55% have less than 5 employees, 18% have 5 to 9 employees, and 12% have 10 to 19 employees.

 Regarding just small businesses (see the definition of "small business" here), "out of the 33.2 million small businesses, 27.1 million are run by a single owner and have no employees."
-"Over 8 out of 10 small businesses have no employees." [source here, which in turn is based on data from the U.S. Small Business Administration Office of Advocacy.
-The total number of United States businesses given by the U.S Census Bureau source used in the above paragraph is oddly smaller than the number of U.S. small businesses given by the source used in this paragraph; I assume this is due to different definitions used by the two sources.]
+"Over 8 out of 10 small businesses have no employees." [source here, which in turn is based on data from the U.S. Small Business Administration Office of Advocacy.]

 From this source we read: